italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Assertion HTTP Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The requests to the *Credential status endpoint* of the Issuers MUST be HTTP with method POST, using the same mandatory parameters as in the :ref:`Table of Credential Request parameters <table_revocation_request_params>`.
+The requests to the *Credential status endpoint* of the Credential Issuers MUST be HTTP with method POST, using the same mandatory parameters as in the :ref:`Table of Credential Request parameters <table_revocation_request_params>`.
 These MUST be encoded in ``application/json`` format.

 .. list-table::
     :widths: 20 60 20